YZhang469/UMN-mQGEE/README.md

 ## Application

 ### Data set

 To illustrate the implementation of modified Q-learning with GEE, we analyze a simulated data set (Nahum-Shani, 2020) from a simple version of ENGAGE study (McKay, 2015).
-The data set is readable from the text file [ENGAGEDataWideFormat.txt](https://github.com/YZhang469/MQGEE/blob/master/ENGAGEDataWideFormat.txt) and has 250 observations.
+ENGAGE is a sMART study for patients suffering from relatively severe substance-use disorders.
+The data set is readable from the text file [ENGAGEDataWideFormat.txt](https://github.com/YZhang469/MQGEE/blob/master/ENGAGEDataWideFormat.txt).

+The format of the data is (X<sub>0</sub>, A<sub>1</sub>, Y<sub>1</sub>, R, A<sub>2</sub>, Y<sub>2</sub>, Y<sub>3</sub>) with a sample size of 250.
+X<sub>0</sub> represents the baseline covariates including age, gender, an indicator of post-secondary education, and the number of heavy drinking days.
+A<sub>1</sub> is a binary variable with values from {-1, 1}, indicating the treatment received at stage 1.
+Y<sub>1</sub> is the treatment readiness, which is the outcome of interest, measured right after stage 1 treatment period.
+R is a tailoring variable indicating whether an individual responded to the assigned stage 1 treatment.
+A<sub>2</sub> takes values from {-1, 0, 1}, depending on the embedding tailoring.
+Y<sub>2</sub> and Y<sub>3</sub> are the repeated-measures outcome at the end of stage 2.

 ### Analysis

+The function `analyzeData` analyzes the abovementioned data set using Q-learning with GEE in the context of the simplified ENGAGE study.
+Users can specify whether they want to use standard Q-learning or modified Q-learning.
+Results are then summarized and relevant figures are plotted.

 ## References